-1. a minimum of 124 semester units (most B.S. degree programs require 128 or more units) 2. an academic major 3.
+1. a minimum of 120 semester units for B.A. programs and a minimum of 124 semester units for most B.S. programs 2. an academic major 3.
 General Education requirements 4. specific course/skill requirements: - a.
 English Composition (English 1 or equivalent) - b.
 United States History (History 11 or 12) - c.
 United States and California Constitution (Political Science 2 or 101) - d.
 Upper-division writing skills 5. a minimum of 30 residence units, of which 24 must be upper-division, 12 in the major, and 9 in General Education 6. a minimum of 40 upper-division units 7. a minimum of a C average for units in the major, all California State University, Fresno units, and total units